2dengine/love.js/readme.md

 ```
 example.com/player/?g=mygame.love&arg=['--first','--second']
 ```
-Some games may fail to run on systems with limited system memory.
+Some games may fail to run or crash on systems with limited memory.

 ## Cookie consent
 To skip the cookie consent dialog you need to call the following function: